BattleMage0231/Stalkpixel/docs/alternatives.md

 # Alternatives

 There are some alternative methods to find the location and online status of a player.
-However, these alternatives often have disadvantages that makes them to be unreliable.
-Because of this, the following list was compiled of possible alternatives and their advantages and disadvantages.
+However, the author felt that these alternatives often have disadvantages that makes them to be unreliable.
+Because of this, Stalkpixel was built to efficiently perform this task.

 ## Friend List
 ![friend-list](../assets/friendlist.PNG)